EricRump/Eric-Rump/README.md

-# Eric-Rump
+# Eric Rump
 My personal repository

-learning to code
+# learning to code with the help of codingBootcampsEurope
+love football